Gender Pay Gap

 Mean hourly rate of pay

 The mean rate of pay is the difference between the average hourly rate of pay for women and men.
-For Brandon, this figure is 1.2% lower for women.
+For Brandon, this figure is 0.5% higher for women (an improvement from last year's figure of 1.7% higher for women).

 Median hourly rate of pay

 The median rate of pay is the difference between the midpoints in the ranges of men’s and women’s hourly rate of pay.
-For Brandon Trust, this figure is 2.3% higher for women.
+For Brandon, this figure is 0.8% higher for women (an improvement from last year's figure of 1.6% higher for women).

 We also have to report on how many women and men are in each quarter of our payroll.
-The top three quartiles are broadly reflective of the overall make up of our workforce.
-The lower quartile shows a slightly higher proportion of men (36.9%)
+The top and lower middle quartiles show a slightly lower than average proportion of men (23.8% and 24.1%).
+The upper middle and bottom quartiles show a slightly higher proportion of men (32.2%, 33.3%).